-The Institute recognises that events can occur in a student's life that may make it difficult for them to continue studying as planned.
+The Institute recognises that unpredictable events in a student's life may make it difficult for them to continue studying as planned.

 Such events may include serious illness or injury, bereavement of an immediate family member or a traumatic experience (e.g., involvement in or witnessing a serious accident).
 These are examples of compassionate or compelling reasons for a student to defer or suspend their studies.